 Eleanor Winsor Leach

-Her first book Vergil's Eclogues: Landscapes of Experience studies pastoral poetry with reference to the ideology of the Roman agricultural countryside.
+Her first book Vergil's Eclogues: Landscapes of Experience studied pastoral poetry with reference to the ideology of the Roman agricultural countryside.
 Work on pictorial landscape representation for this project led to the more expansive treatment in The Rhetoric of Space: Visual and Literary Representations of Landscape in Republican Augustan Rome of spatial depiction as a mode of reconstructing visual imagination and the experience of viewing.
-Her most recent book The Social Life of Painting in Ancient Rome and on the Bay of Naples examines the history of programmatic mural painting in relationship to the functional definition of spaces within the dynamic of Roman social and political practice.
-Similar interests characterize the articles that Professor Leach has published on topics in Latin Literature ranging from Plautine comedy to the Younger Pliny, on Roman painting and its Renaissance reception and on self-representation in Roman epistolary writing and portrait sculpture which is the subject of her current major research project.
+Her most recent book The Social Life of Painting in Ancient Rome and on the Bay of Naples examined the history of programmatic mural painting in relationship to the functional definition of spaces within the dynamic of Roman social and political practice.
+Similar interests characterize the articles that Professor Leach published on topics in Latin Literature ranging from Plautine comedy to the Younger Pliny, on Roman painting and its Renaissance reception and on self-representation in Roman epistolary writing and portrait sculpture which was the subject of her major research project.